Learn how to make pico de gallo, a fresh, no-cook salsa that is ready quickly and can be enjoyed in a variety of ways.

 Salsa can also include a variety of ingredients and there are so many variations on the recipe.
 Pico de gallo however, keeps the recipe and instructions simple.
 Stray too far and it’s just not pico de gallo anymore.

-If you’re looking for a fairly classic salsa recipe, check out this Instant Pot Salsa, perfect for dipping your tortilla chips.
-And to mix things up, I also love this Mango Salsa which is great with shrimp.
+To mix things up, I also love this Mango Salsa which is great with shrimp.

 How To Make Pico De Gallo